Samanq/SampleProjects/CSharpSamples/XUnitSample/README.md

-# XUnit Sample
+# XUnit Sample and FluentAssertions
-xUnit.net is a free, open source, community-focused unit testing tool for the .NET Framework.<br>
+xUnit.net is a free, open source, community-focused unit testing tool for the .NET Framework.<br><br>
+FluentAssertions is a very extensive set of extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style unit tests.

 ---